How to find a good broker

 - Do you offer a mobile service?
 With such busy lives, it is not always possible to meet with a broker in their office.
 Find out if your broker can come to you rather than you going to them.

 A mortgage broker acts as an advisor to you.
-Our job is to ascertain your lending requirements and source suitable options to meet your needs.
+Their job is to ascertain your lending requirements and source suitable options to meet your needs.
 The key word here is suitable.
 Mortgage brokers are governed by strict compliance rules and must not act to your detriment in order to make a financial gain.
 We have a pool of lenders that we are able to go to for your finance - once we have determined your needs and established which lenders will provide the best options for your unique circumstances, we act as a liaison between you and the bank until settlement of the loan.